rocrill/hangman/README.md

 ## Acknowledgements

-Thank you to my Mentor, Gerry McBride, for his help and guidance.
+Thank you to the Tutors at the Code Institute for their help, and to my Mentor, Gerry McBride, for his support and guidance.